Champagne Horse

 Sable Champagne – From a brown base, body is lightened and points become chocolate.

-Champagne Cream – The two dilutions enhance each other, chestnut becomes cream & black become rust.
+Champagne Cream – The two dilutions enhance each other, chestnut becomes cream and black becomes rust.

 Champagne Silver – The two dilutions enhance each other only on a black base and black pigment is further lightened.

-Champagne Dun – The dun gene is dominant enough to suppress most of the champagne traits, & they generally display primitive markings.
+Champagne Dun – The dun gene is dominant enough to suppress most of the champagne traits and they generally display primitive markings.

-Champagne Roan – Perhaps the most difficult to identify the roan pattern may only cause the coat to appear lighter.
+Champagne Roan – Perhaps most difficult to identify, the roan pattern may only cause the coat to appear lighter.

 Physique

-Because so many different breeds carry the gene confirmation standards follow that of the primary breed.
+Because so many different breeds carry the gene, confirmation standards follow that of their primary breed.

 Traditional Colors